How to Become a Management Consultant: A Roadmap [updated 2022]

 Summer internships are for people who have a year of school left, not for people who are graduating.
 If you will be graduating in May, apply to full-time positions, not summer internships.

-There are a variety of people you can network with in order to better prepare yourself to land a job in consulting:
+There are a variety of people you can network with in order to better prepare yourself to land a consulting job:

 For more on networking, see our article on consulting informational interviews.

-A lot of work goes into developing the skills you need to succeed at consulting, preparing your application, and getting ready for interviews.
+A lot of work goes into developing the skills you need to succeed at consulting, preparing your application, and getting ready for the interview process

 Let’s break that work into what you need to do well ahead of your interviews and what you should do as your interviews get closer.